-The cooling efficiency rating used to rate CACs is the Seasonal Energy Efficiency Ratio (SEER) level.
+The cooling efficiency rating used to rate CACs is the Seasonal Energy Efficiency Ratio (SEER).
 This rating represents a unit's efficiency over the length of the cooling season by comparing total cooling to total energy input-the higher the SEER rating, the more efficient the cooling equipment.
 SEER ratings range from 9.7 to over 16.

 A summary of federal, state, and ENERGY STAR minimum efficiency standards for CACs is provided in Table 3-1.
 The current federal efficiency standards for CACs are 10 SEER (for split system units) and 9.7 SEER (for packaged units).
 The current federal standard has been in place since 1992.
-A new standard, effective January 23, 2006, will increase the minimum allowable efficiency to 12 SEER for both split systems and packaged units.
-This increase would cause split system air conditioners to be 20% more efficient and packaged units 24% more efficient than the current models.
+A new standard, effective January 23, 2006, will increase the minimum allowable efficiency to 13 SEER for both split systems and packaged units.
+This would result in a 30% improvement of energy efficiency of split systems.
+13

-Required efficiency for residential central air conditioners less than 65 kBtu/hr.
+11 Required efficiency for residential central air conditioners less than 65 kBtu/hr.